 Masham (pronounced as Mass’em) has so much to offer.
 Located in the rolling countryside of Lower Wensleydale, it provides a perfect base to explore the rest of the Yorkshire Dales and Moors.
 The towns and cities of Ripon, Harrogate, Thirsk, Skipton, York, Leeds and Richmond with all their attractions are only 20-60 minutes drive.
-The buzz of Hull City of Culture, the magic of Durham or the excitement of the Lake District are all within 90 minutes drive.
+The buzz of Hull (a recent City of Culture), the magic of Durham or the excitement of the Lake District are all within 90 minutes drive.
 But there’s plenty to keep the visitor occupied in Masham town itself….

 A Vibrant Community

 Masham today is a vibrant community of around 1,400 people with much of its population living and working locally.
 As well as agriculture and tourism, we have several successful manufacturing businesses – two mills and two internationally renowned breweries – Theakstons and Black Sheep.
 The businesses create jobs for local people and this helps the small town of Masham to offer everything you’ll need!
 Our lively and friendly community is centred around the historic Georgian Market Place and the lively programme at Masham Town Hall where there’s always something going on from comedy and music or films and yoga!
-We have:

-a grocer and a green grocer
+a green grocer and newsagent

 a fine wine shop

 a Co-op Supermarket

 a petrol station